yitzuliu/DissertationDemo/docs/FAQ.md

 ### Q: The AI responses are slow or inaccurate.
 How can I fix this?
 **A:**
 1. Check system resources (CPU/Memory usage)
-2. Try switching to a faster model (SmolVLM for speed)
+2. Try switching to a faster model (Moondream2 for speed, SmolVLM2 for balance)
 3. Improve lighting conditions
 4. Restart the model server
+5. Avoid using LLaVA-MLX due to performance issues

 ### Q: I'm getting "Model server not responding" errors.
 What should I do?
 **A:**